 - He’s wearing a necktie with a sloppy knot.

 - The fit is overall poor.

 - He wore sneakers!

 The celebrated and talented Laurence Fishburne comes closer, but unfortunately misses the mark:

 Mr. Fishburne did a few things right.
 He’s wearing black tie-appropriate shoes, and it seems that the overall fit of his garments is good, if a bit conservative.

 The orange jacket, while good for his warm skin tone and surely a handsome piece on its own, is a bit nuts for a black tie ensemble.
 Furthermore, it has pocket flaps, notched lapels and a horn button, which are sporty details that don’t fit with black tie.

 There’s also a necktie.
 Combined with the jacket, this outfit is neither suit nor tuxedo, leaving him in a sort of sartorial purgatory.

 Creative Black Tie Summary

-If you simply add one color to your outfit and otherwise play by the rules, you’ll look natty as all get-out and still tick off the “creative” box that was requested of you on the invitation you received.
+If you simply add one colour to your outfit and otherwise play by the rules, you’ll look natty as all get-out and still tick off the “creative” box that was requested of you on the invitation you received.